 I have bemoaned the stuff facebook friends post, comment on and like before, which have resulted in reactions from unfollowing to unfriending some.

 However, in the past it was because of irrelevancy and irritation.
 A shocker arrived on my time-line today.
-A facebook friend who is also a very good real lif friend, liked a post from someone and the comment caught my eye; something to the effect of “it couldn’t have happened to a better person”.
+A facebook friend who is also a very good real life friend, liked a post from someone and the comment caught my eye; something to the effect of “it couldn’t have happened to a better person”.

 There was an article about a big game/trophy hunter from South Africa who died in Zimbabwe when an elephant fell on him.
-My first reaction was to reply to this comment as I cannot recalled when, if ever, I was so repulsed by anything I have ever heard or read.
+My first reaction was to reply to this comment as I cannot recall when, if ever, I was so repulsed by anything I have ever heard or read.
 Realising that whatever I said would be from a seriously agitated frame of mind and would solicit a string of justifications and condemnations.

 I recalled a saying to this effect and after googling it, found that it is actually from the Bible;